AamosP/AamOS/README.md

-AamOS is a hobby OS project.
+AamOS is a hobby OS project

 Copyright (C) 2020 Aamos Pernu

 AamOS is free software: you can redistribute it and/or modify